alleida23/TNT-Shipment-Tracker/README.md

 1. Open and run the Jupyter Notebook (`TNT Shipment Tracker - Multiple Search (30).ipynb`).
 2. Ensure that the required Python packages are installed.
+3. Adjust the paths to: excel_tests_file_path, chromedriver_path and folder_save_to_excel_path.
-3. Follow the instructions in the notebook for batch processing and web scraping.
+4. Follow the instructions in the notebook for batch processing and web scraping.

 ## License